oeholmen/UVIScript/Tweaksynth/README.md

 ### Envelopes

 By default, the settings for the envelopes are shared by all oscillators, but it is possible to use different settings for each oscillator.
 This option can be selected directly to the left of the attack knob.
 If a widget has different settings for each oscillator, the widget will be locked when "All" oscillators are selected, to avoid unintended changes.
-The 3 Osc Analog synth cannot have individual envelopes per oscillator.

 ## Tweak Synth